abdallahshanaah/aboutme/README.md

+# add function to the js file and more simple edit

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/ragadnajjar/aboutme/edit/master/README.md) to maintain and preview the content for your website in Markdown files.